Success in making natural polymer from fruit waste - Euro X live

-Singapore: Hardshell ketone is found on sea oysters, crabs and other animals which is very useful for humans.
+Singapore: The hard shell ketone is found on sea oysters, crabs and other animals, which is very useful for humans.
 But now Singaporean scientists have come up with a brand new way to develop it.

 There are many medical and chemical benefits of chitin or chitosan.
 They can be used to make wound dressings, self-extinguishing plastics and car paints that will repair themselves over time.
 But for the caterpillar, the shell of the marine animal undergoes an acidic process, which is an expensive, difficult and environmentally friendly process.